 By shinkansen - Most shinkansen lines lead to Tokyo.
 The trip from Osaka/Kyoto takes about three hours.
-There are also direct trains to/from Kyushu, Kanazawa, Niigata and various destinations in the Tohoku Region.
+There are also direct trains to/from Kyushu, Kanazawa, Niigata and various destinations in the Tohoku Region and Hokkaido.

 Tokyo is covered by a dense network of train, subway and bus lines, which are operated by about a dozen different companies.
 The train lines operated by JR East and the subway lines are most convenient for moving around central Tokyo.

 Tokyo's most prominent train line is the JR Yamanote Line, a loop line which connects Tokyo's multiple city centers.
-The city's 13 subway lines are operated by two companies and run largely inside the Yamanote circle and the areas around Ginza and Shitamachi.
+The city's 13 subway lines are operated by two companies and run largely inside the Yamanote circle and the areas around Ginza and the area east of the loop line.
 Most of the many suburban train lines commence at one of the six major stations of the Yamanote Line (Tokyo, Ueno, Ikebukuro, Shinjuku, Shibuya and Shinagawa).